ecoen66/merakicat/README.md

  - Etherchannel LACP

-Once installed, you can print the entire index of the feuture encyclopedia, or to print the index based on either supported and translatable items or both, enter:
+Once installed, you can print the entire index of the feature encyclopedia, or to print the index based on either supported and translatable items or both, enter:
 ```
 python mc_pedia [support] [translatable]
 ```